AviAgnihotri/AviAgnihotri/README.md

 # 💫 About Me:
-🔭 I’m currently working on Machine Learning Skills<br>👯 I’m looking to collaborate on ML projects
+🔭 I’m currently working on my Machine Learning Skills<br>👯 I’m looking to collaborate on ML projects

 ## 🌐 Socials: